sfu-ireceptor/dataloading-mongo/README.md

 We assume this aliased location of the turnkey code in some of our commands which follow below.
 (Modify those commands to suit the actual turnkey-service code (symbolic link) location that you decide to use).

-# Installing Dependencies
+## Installing Dependencies

 The data loading scripts use several Python 3 libraries.
-These are listed in the pip 'requirements.txt' file and may be installed as follows:
+These are listed in the pip 'requirements.txt' file and may be installed as follows (if you are using virtualenv, make sure that it is activated):

+(data) user@host:/opt/ireceptor/data$

 ```
-# if you are using virtualenv, make sure that it is activated
-$ cd /opt/ireceptor/data
+$ cd /opt/ireceptor/data/
 $ source bin/activate

-$ cd /opt/ireceptor/turnkey-service/dataloading-mongo
+(data) user@host:/opt/ireceptor/data$ cd /opt/ireceptor/turnkey-service/dataloading-mongo
-$ /usr/bin/env python3 -m pip install -r requirements.txt
+(data) user@host:/opt/ireceptor/data$ pip install -r requirements.txt
 ```
+**Note:** Packages installed in this environment will live under `ENV/lib/pythonX.X/site-packages/`, where `ENV` is a directory to place the new virtual environment (in this case, `ENV` is located at `/opt/ireceptor/`).

 ## (Optional) Linux Environment Variables

-Note that, For added convenience for running of the data loading script, some of the default parameters of the data loading script may be specified in operating system environment variables. (**Note**: this is only temporary per terminal session)
+Note that, For added convenience for running of the data loading script, some of the default parameters of the data loading script may be specified in operating system environment variables. (this is only temporary per terminal session)

 For example, under Ubuntu Linux, you may set the Mongo database, user and passwords as follows: